gantree-io/gantree-lib-nodejs/README.md

 With the assistance of funding from the [Web3 Foundation](https://web3.foundation/), Flex Dapps is building a suite of technologies which will enable both power users and those less versed to create and manage substrate-powered parachain networks via rapid spin-up and tear-down of self-managed or cloud-hosted machines.

-## Requirements

-### Software Requirements
+## Software Requirements

-In order to use Gropius-CLI, the following dependencies are required:
+In order to use gantree-cli, the following dependencies are required:

 | REQUIREMENT                    | VERSION   | NOTES                                          |
 | ------------------------------ | --------- | ---------------------------------------------- |